Wayne Grayson

 Vincent "Vinnie" Penna Jr., who has primarily performed using the stage name Wayne Grayson, is an American voice actor and director primarily known for his work at 4Kids Entertainment, Central Park Media, Media Blasters, NYAV Post and DuArt Film and Video.

 Grayson played Joey Wheeler in the English-language version of Yu-Gi-Oh!
 Duel Monsters, Tokageroh in the English language versions of Shaman King and Michelangelo in the 2003 TV series Teenage Mutant Ninja Turtles.

+Early life

+Grayson wanted to pursue acting as a child.
+He started doing impressions.
+He watched Second City Television as a child and cited Martin Short as a major influence.